-Regardless of whether your chloride test is performed on a blood or urine sample, in most cases you should receive your test results within a few business days.
+Regardless of whether your chloride test is performed on a blood or urine sample, in most cases, you should receive your test results within a few business days.
 If you use Testing.com, your results will be posted to your account on the site.

 Interpreting test results

-When you receive your chloride test results, you will see a description of the concentration of chloride in your blood or urine.
-Levels of chloride in a test sample are typically measured in millimoles per liter (mmol/L) or milliequivalents per liter (mEq/L).
+When you receive your chloride test results, you will see a description of the chloride concentration in your blood or urine.
+Chloride levels in a test sample are typically measured in millimoles per liter (mmol/L) or milliequivalents per liter (mEq/L).

-Test reports may also include reference ranges, which describe the expected level of chloride in healthy patients.
-Reference ranges can vary depending on the laboratory processing your test, so it is best to look closely at your test report and contact your healthcare provider with any questions.
+Test reports may also include reference ranges describing the expected chloride level in healthy patients.
+Reference ranges can vary depending on the laboratory processing your test, so it is best to look closely at your test report and contact your health care provider with any questions.

-The following sections provide further information related to the interpretation of different types of chloride tests.
+The following sections provide further information on the interpretation of different types of chloride tests.